tatiankaba/rsschool-cv/cv.md

 ## Code example:

-This code doesn't work correctly
+This code doesn't work correctly:
 ```
 def multiply(a,b):
 	a*b